agster27/unpackerr.github.io/docs/unpackerr/faq.md

    for you.
 1. Unpackerr can also extract files in a _watched_ (download) folder.
 If you download a lot of stuff and like it to be automatically extracted, then you can use Unpackerr for that purpose as well.
-No Starr apps required; just something that downloads files.
+No Starr apps required; just something that downloads archives to folders.

 ## 1. What is a Starr app?